NSW Election – 25 March 2023

 Welcome to the website of the Australian Consulate-General in Makassar, South Sulawesi.

-The Australian Consulate-General in Makassar promotes business, education, people-to-people and cultural links between Australia and eleven provinces in eastern Indonesia: East Kalimantan, South Kalimantan, South Sulawesi, Southeast Sulawesi, West Sulawesi, Central Sulawesi, Gorontalo, North Sulawesi, Maluku, North Maluku and West Papua province.
+The Australian Consulate-General in Makassar opened in 2016 to promote business, education, people-to-people and cultural links between Australia and twelve provinces in eastern Indonesia: East Kalimantan, South Kalimantan, South Sulawesi, Southeast Sulawesi, West Sulawesi, Central Sulawesi, Gorontalo, North Sulawesi, Maluku, North Maluku, Southwest Papua and West Papua.
 The Consulate-General also provides consular and passport services to Australian citizens in these provinces.[1]

-Eastern Indonesia is a vast area of over 11,000 islands and more than 51 million people who have a diverse and deep cultural and linguistic heritage.
+More than 32 million people live in the 12 provinces, with a diverse and cultural and linguistic heritage.
 It is an area rich in mineral and natural resources, has extensive mountain, coastal and island zones of great natural beauty, and seas rich in fish and other marine resources.

-To keep up to date with our activities in building stronger relationships between Australia and the provinces of eastern Indonesia, follow us on Twitter, Facebook and Instagram: @KonJenMakassar and you can reach us by email at [email protected].
+To keep up to date with our activities in building stronger relationships between Australia and the provinces of eastern Indonesia, follow us on Twitter, Facebook and Instagram (@KonJenMakassar).
+You may also contact us by email at [email protected].

 [1] Note that the Australian Consulate-General in Bali covers the provinces of Bali, West Nusa Tenggara and East Nusa Tenggara.
 The Australian Consulate-General in Surabaya covers the provinces of East Java and Central Java.
-The Australian Embassy in Jakarta covers the province of Papua in eastern Indonesia; and all other provinces in central and west Indonesia not covered by the Consulates-General.
+The Australian Embassy in Jakarta covers the provinces of Papua, Central Papua, Highlands Papua and South Papua in eastern Indonesia; and all other provinces in central and west Indonesia not covered by the Consulates-General.

 ------------------------------------------------------------------------------------